ErpNetDocs/tech/advanced/data-objects/track-changes.md

 1. Save and close.
 1. The tracking will shortly start.

 For document entities is provided an opportunity for mass activation of the Track Changes system using the **DocumentVersioningSystem** registry key.
-For more information see the description key number 42 in the todo:(Config Options Reference) topic.
+For more information see the description key number 42 in the [Config Options Reference](~/reference/config-options-reference.md) topic.

 > [!NOTE]
 > If you try to configure a level lower than the default tracking levels, the option will be ignored.